LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-legal-aspects.md

 # LumoSQL Licensing

 SQLite is released as [Public Domain](https://www.sqlite.org/copyright.html).
-In order to both respect and improve on this, the [LumoSQL Project Aims](lumo-projet-aims.md) make this promise:
+In order to both respect and improve on this, the [LumoSQL Project Aims](lumo-projet-aims.md) make this promise to SQLite users:

 > LumoSQL will not come with legal terms less favourable than SQLite.
 LumoSQL
 > will try to improve the legal standing and safety worldwide as compared to
 > SQLite.

-To achieve this:
+To achieve this LumoSQL has made these policy decisions:

 * New LumoSQL code is licensed under the [MIT License](https://opensource.org/licenses/MIT), as used by many large corporations worldwide
 * LumoSQL documentation is licensed under the [Creative Commons](https://creativecommons.org/licenses/by-sa/4.0/)